jace-ys/lab-automation/services/data-gateway/README.md

 }
 ```

-The `index` key is only required for [well-based protocols](../../docs/protocols.md#well-based-protocols).
+The `index` key refers to the well index and is only required for [plate-based protocols](../../docs/protocols.md#platebased-protocols).
 As long as the request body conforms to the expected schema, it will be accepted and forwarded to each plugin's upstream destination; each plugin handles the actual logic for how to push data to their respective destinations.

 ## Plugins